damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 [more storage statistics](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7754).
 Thanks Markus!

 ## From Cancun to Production on Google Container Engine (GKE)

-Every nine months, most of GitLab comes together somewhere in the world.
+Every nine months all GitLab team members and their significant others are invited to [our summit](https://gitlab.com/summits/Summit-2017/).
 This gives us the opportunity to bond in person and to share our ideas and ambitions in an informal way.
-We've just returned from our summit in Cancun, where GitLab CEO Sid gave a keynote on the past, current and future of GitLab:
+We've just returned from our summit in Cancun Mexico, where GitLab CEO Sid gave a keynote on the past, current and future of GitLab:

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/xGxLi3PtxHM" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

+This was an internal presentation meant for our team members.
+We share it because transparency is [one of our values](https://about.gitlab.com/handbook/#values).
+It is not a formal announcement, for example we're still evaluating the subscription plans for GitLab.com.

 If you don't have the time to see the full video, have a look at [44:48][sid-challenge], where Sid gives a challenge to the present team:

-> Present Idea to Production on stage, working on Google Container Engine, during the summit and I will dance the Sid Shuffle on stage out of happiness
+> If you are the first one to present the idea to production demo working on Google Container Engine (GKE) on stage during the Summit, I will dance the Sid Shuffle from Ice Age 4 on stage out of pure happiness.

 If you're not familiar with the Sid shuffle, hold your breath.
 But first the context of the challenge:

-[Last month][8.15-post] we've showed you a glimpse of the future of development: in a few minutes from nothing to deploying an app to a Kubernetes cluster from a GitLab instance with auto-scaling CI.
-This powerful flow was only available for people using Kubernetes in combination with Openshift, and we felt that we needed to make the step even lower.
+[Last month][8.15-post] we've showed you a glimpse of the future of development: in a few minutes from a container scheduler without GitLab to deploying an app to a Kubernetes cluster from a GitLab instance with auto-scaling CI.
+This powerful flow was only available for people using Kubernetes in combination with Openshift, and [people asked](https://gitlab.com/gitlab-org/gitlab-ce/issues/25292) how they could replicate it.

 Google Container Engine is a part of Google Cloud and can be used by anyone, getting it to work there is a big win for everyone.
 Motivated by both the